RunningBrute/starforge/README.md

 ```

 This option:
--disables unsupported compiler flags and platform-specific assumptions
+- disables unsupported compiler flags and platform-specific assumptions
--ensures compatibility with the Termux toolchain
+- ensures compatibility with the Termux toolchain
--allows development and testing directly on Android devices
+- allows development and testing directly on Android devices

 By default, Termux support is disabled.